JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 Note that each `@eval` block evaluates its contents within a separate module.
-When evaluating each block the present working directory, `pwd`, is set to the directory in `build` where the file will be written to.
+When evaluating each block the present working directory, `pwd`, is set to the directory in `build` where the file will be written to, and the paths in `include` calls are interpreted to be relative to `pwd`.

 Also, instead of returning `nothing` in the example above we could have returned a new `Markdown.MD` object through `Markdown.parse`.
 This can be more appropriate when the